 - Jump in the air, and as you jump, bring your feet in the lunges position or split your foot in the air and then land on the ground.
 Plus, raise your one arm overhead when you jump in the air.

 - Reverse and repeat these steps for the maximum number of repetitions.

 The high knee is one of the best exercises for warming up the body.
 It is good for improving hip mobility and endurance.
 This move works on the entire body.

 - Stand in the normal stance and bend your elbow and hold your hands in front of you at stomach level.

-- Lift your one feet off the floor and pull your knee up until it touches your hand.
-Then lower it down.
+- Lift your one foot off the floor, pull your knee up until it touches your hand, and lower it down.

 - As you lower your feet toward the ground, quickly lift your other feet and bring your knee up until it also touches your hand.